perlatus/flutter_zoomable_image/README.md

 # zoomable_image

-A plugin for panning and zooming images by touch.
+A dart+flutter package for panning and zooming images by touch.

 ## Getting Started